Discover/Springer API

 Common use cases

-• Aggregate journal impact factors and download counts from get_journal_info to compare publications in a research domain.
+• Aggregate journal impact factors and download counts using get_journal_info to compare publication venues before submission.

 Pricing & limitsSee full pricing →